mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 4/12 Ramones - Ramones
 * 1st Listen: Ok/ pretty good
+* 2nd Listen: Pretty good

+This album is upbeat, but wow how every song sounds the same.
+Great for starting your day, but nothing that is truly amazing.

 ## 4/11 American Water - Silver Jews
 * 1st Listen: Pretty (very?) good